Ianphorsman/GPT-tool/README.md

 # GPT-tool
-A frontend interface for Multi-agent GPT conversations
+A frontend interface for Autonomous, multi-agent GPT conversations.

 ## Setup
+Though this is not intended to be cloned or forked you can.
 You will need to create a `.env` file in the `./gpt-tooling` directory, and then add your own secrets for the corresponding environment variables shown in `.env.example`
 ```bash
 cd gpt-tooling